Manager’s dilemma of career promotion

-Back in 2015, a report from Korn Ferry stated: “Many specialised professionals – scientists, analysts, designers, engineers, accountants, architects, doctors and consultants among them – are more interested in developing their professional expertise than in pursuing a general management career track.
+A report from Korn Ferry stated: “Many specialised professionals – scientists, analysts, designers, engineers, accountants, architects, doctors and consultants among them – are more interested in developing their professional expertise than in pursuing a general management career track.
 They find little to no appeal in a path that would take them out of their area of specialisation.”

 In 2018, we might add certain tech/IT roles to the list of specialised professionals.
 Indeed, it’s the increased importance of tech professionals in just about every organisation that has spurred HR to rethink traditional notions of promotions and career paths.
 Today, lateral sideways career moves matter as much as linear upwards progression and the ‘career lattice’ has taken hold alongside the traditional career ladder.

 The career lattice acknowledges that careers zig as much as zag; they stop and start; they consist of short-, mid- and long-term projects and assignments.
 The lattice acknowledges that careers might also require planned descents – or what might have been called a step ‘down’ in the traditional ladder – along which people can grow and gain additional experiences.

 The lattice also acknowledges that work is not tied to a physical place.
 Technological advances, globalisation and the rise of knowledge work have resulted in work and workers being less bound to physical locations or set hours; teams are often dispersed across locations and time zones.